kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

 This approach is great but adds a limitation where the end user has to manually copy credentials to ssh secrets or add them via the API.

-The new approach documented within this proposal adds the ability to hard-code authorized keys but rather, add another option to lease out ssh certificates via vault which can be used to access the necessary clusters.
+The new approach documented within this proposal removes the ability to hard-code authorized keys but rather, add another option to lease out ssh certificates via vault which can be used to access the necessary clusters.

 This is possible via signed certificates which can be provided via vault with a lease time configurable by the user.